tomaka/cargo-emscripten/README.md

 **Warning: everything here is very experimental.
 There are tons of warnings when compiling, tons of things are that just wrong, and the code is very ugly.**

-## Pre-LLVM-3.5 warning

-[Emscripten will soon upgrade to LLVM 3.5](https://github.com/kripken/emscripten-fastcomp/issues/51).
-In the meanwhile, **some code will produce compilation errors in emscripten**.
-If you see an assertion that failed with `some i64 things that we can't allow yet`, it's because of this.

 ## Pre-Rust-1.0 warning

 This project is in stand-by before Rust becomes a bit more stable.